History of rapid transit: United States

 Bay Area Rapid Transit (BART) in the San Francisco Bay Area and Metropolitan Atlanta Rapid Transit Authority (MARTA) both opened in 1972, and the capital's Washington Metro in Washington, D.C. in 1976 as part of changing attitudes towards transportation in the United States.
 The following decades saw renewed interest in rapid transit access and expansion.
 Baltimore and Miami both opened single-line rapid transit systems in the 1980s (Miami has since expanded with an additional line).

 The most recently constructed fully underground heavy rail metro system in the continental United States is the Los Angeles Metro B and D Lines in Los Angeles, which originally opened as the two-branched Red Line in 1993.
 The main line (the B line) runs from Union Station in downtown Los Angeles to North Hollywood in the San Fernando Valley.
-In autumn 2005, several politicians including Los Angeles mayor Antonio Villaraigosa indicated a desire to complete the originally conceived subway route along Wilshire Boulevard to West Los Angeles and Santa Monica; the Purple Line Extension (after the branch's former color indicator) is under construction and planned to open in phases until 2027.
-Most options for completing the Sepulveda Pass Transit Corridor line involve new fully separated heavy rail rapid transit service.
+In autumn 2005, several politicians including Los Angeles mayor Antonio Villaraigosa indicated a desire to complete the originally conceived subway route along Wilshire Boulevard to West Los Angeles and Santa Monica; the D Line Extension (after the branch's former color indicator) is under construction and planned to open in phases until 2027.
+Most options for completing the Sepulveda Transit Corridor line involve new fully separated heavy rail rapid transit service.